winterfive/Effective-Thinking-Through-Mathematics/README.md

 <a href="https://github.com/open-source-society/computer-science"><img alt="Open Source Society University - Computer Science" src="https://img.shields.io/badge/OSSU-computer--science-blue.svg"></a>

-Update: November 2017 - At this time, I've completed several courses with an overall GPA of 97.
+Update: November 2017 - At this time, I've completed several courses with an overall average grade of 97.
 The OSSU course list has changed since I began which has caused a few scheduling problems.
 Due to this, and also issues with course availability, I am no longer following the OSSU strictly but instead using it as a suggested list.
 I am currently enrolled in LAFF: Linear Algebra vie EdX and working on a game app using OOP Java.

+Update: December 2017 - I have completed my game app.
+Battleship, in OOP Java, https://github.com/winterfive/learning_OOP_Java/tree/master/Battleship_updated.
+While on holiday haitus from my LAFF course, I am coding every day using Java and Python and working my way through Head First Design Patterns and various HackerRank challenges.